open-telemetry/opentelemetry-python/website_docs/getting-started.md

     with tracer.start_as_current_span("bar"):
         with tracer.start_as_current_span("baz"):
             print("Hello world from OpenTelemetry Python!")

-# Flush all ended spans that are yet to be written to stdout before process exit.
-provider.force_flush()
 ```

 When you run the script you can see the traces printed to your console: